garrellmacarilay/personal-portfolio/README.md

 ### 🏠 Home
 An introductory section featuring my name, professional title and professional cover photo

-### 🏠 About
+### 👨🏻‍💻 About
-The **Home** section serves as a welcoming introduction, featuring a professional portrait and a clear statement of my role and mission.
-The **About** section dives deeper into my story — outlining my background, interests, and values.
+The **About** section serves as a welcoming introduction, featuring a professional portrait and a clear statement of my role and mission.
+It dives deeper into my story — outlining my background, interests, and values.

 ---